twonirwana/DiceEvaluator/README.md

 # Usage

-The evaluator processes a dice expression and returns a list of results, each containing a list of elements.
+The evaluator processes dice expression and returns a list of results, each containing a list of elements.
 Elements have a value (a number or a text) and can have a color.
 For example `2d6` rolls two six-sided dice and returns a list with two elements, each with a value between 1 and 6.
 To get the sum of the roll, simple add a `=` at the end, for example in this case `2d6=`.